 Step #5: Follow your veterinarian’s advice

-What Happens After My Dog Eats a Full Loaf?
+What Can I Do If My Dog Ate A Full Loaf?

 This depends on the type of bread that has been eaten!
 Most normal baked white or wheat bread is very unlikely to cause serious issues.
 Your pup may suffer from some abdominal discomfort or mild bloating due to the large amount consumed.

 Some bread might contain ingredients such as onions to give them extra flavor.
 Onions in large quantities can cause toxicity in dogs.
-They cause oxidative damage which can affect red blood cells, creating a serious condition called hemolytic anemia.
-Symptoms may not be seen straight away but dogs can go on to develop serious illness over time.
+They cause oxidative damage, which can affect red blood cells, creating a serious condition called hemolytic anemia.
+Symptoms may not be seen straight away, but dogs can go on to develop serious illnesses over time.

 Some bread- especially diabetic or ‘diet’ types- can contain an artificial sweetener called xylitol.
-When dogs eat even small quantities of this it can cause them to release an inappropriate amount of insulin causing a rapid drop in blood sugar.
-If left untreated this hypoglycemia can cause seizures and even death.
+Xylitol can be used in some bread-based food products, like donuts.
+When dogs eat even small quantities of this, it can cause them to release an inappropriate amount of insulin, causing a rapid drop in blood sugar.
+If left untreated, this hypoglycemia can cause seizures and even death.

 Raisins are made of grapes, and both are toxic to dogs.
 Many fruit loaves and pastries can contain raisins which have the potential to be extremely toxic.
 The exact mechanism of toxicity is unknown, but in some dogs, it can cause kidney failure.
 Immediate treatment from a veterinarian is advised if any raisins were consumed.

 Some sweet loaves like banana bread, brioche, or pastries may contain chocolate.
 Dogs can’t metabolize the theobromine contained in chocolate, so it has the potential to cause liver failure if eaten in toxic quantities.
-Smaller dogs are more susceptible to the effects of chocolate and dark chocolates are particularly dangerous.
+Smaller dogs are more susceptible to the effects of chocolate, and dark chocolate is particularly dangerous.

 Macadamia nuts are toxic to dogs and can cause symptoms such as tremoring, hindlimb weakness, and vomiting.
 Walnuts have also been associated with toxicity in dogs, so bread containing nuts should be avoided.

 It is also worth mentioning raw bread dough too.
-If a dog consumes a reasonable amount of uncooked bread dough this could cause problems.
-The raw dough will expand in your dog’s warm stomach causing bloating and abdominal discomfort.
-It can also ferment releasing harmful ethanol.
+If a dog consumes a reasonable amount of uncooked bread dough, this could cause problems.
+Raw bread dough containing yeast will expand in your dog’s warm stomach, causing bloating and abdominal discomfort.
+The yeast can also ferment, releasing harmful ethanol.
 This will become absorbed into their bloodstream leading to weakness, lethargy, and collapse.